 “I can’t believe he said amount of people, the idiot.”

-It’s funny.
 Once upon a time, my relationship with words was very different.
 As a younger reader, words were almost sacred to me.
 They were new, waiting to be explored.
 They looked their part.
-“Sarcastic” seemed to appear sassy.
+“Sarcastic” appeared sassy.
 When I read “she stared at him furiously,” the words glared, raged, and ranted all over the page.

 I spent a good part of my childhood putting new words in sentences.
 Whether it made sense or not, I had to say “I’m withering away to the size of a prune,” just because I’d heard someone use “wither” and read “prune” while leafing through a dictionary.